rahul-jangra/book-notes/java-concurrency-in-practice.markdown

 * Unless synchronization is used every time a variable is accessed, it is possible for a thread to read a stale value for that variable.
 * Stale data can cause serious and confusing failures such as unexpected exceptions, corrupted data structures, inaccurate computations, and infinite loops.
 * *Out-of-thin-air safety* is when a variable reads a thread without synchronization, it reads a value that was actually written by another thread instead of some random value.
+* Out-of-thin-air safety applies to all variables, with one exception: 64-bit numeric variables (double and long) that are not declared volatile.
+The Java Memory Model requires fetch and store operations to be atomic, but for nonvolatile long and double variables, the JVM is permitted to treat a 64-bit read or write as two separate 32-bit operations.
+If the reads and writes occur in different threads, it is therefore possible to read a nonvolatile long and get back the high 32 bits of one value and the low 32 bits of another.
 * With the Java Memory Model, the values of variables that were visible to thread A prior to releasing a lock are guaranteed to be visible to thread B upon acquiring the same lock.
 * Variables marked with the `volatile` keyword are not reordered with other memory operations, and are not put in caches where they are hidden from other processors.
 * A `volatile` variable can be used for a completion, interruption, or status flag, but the semantics are not strong enough to make the increment operation atomic, for example.